On the properties of X-ray corona in Seyfert 1 galaxies: Correlation analysis

 We also determined the median value of $\rm{kT_{e}}$ by analyzing a sample of 96 sources common to both this study and \cite{2018MNRAS.480.1819R}.
 We obtained the estimate for $\rm{E_{cut}}$ from \cite{2018MNRAS.480.1819R} and computed $\rm{kT_{e}}$ using Equation \ref{equation1}.
-The median value of $\rm{kT_{e}}$ for the subset with constrained values was found to be 27$\pm$23 keV, consistent with our findings of the median for only the controlled measurements.
+The median value of $\rm{kT_{e}}$ for the subset with constrained values was 27$\pm$7 keV, consistent with our findings of the median for only the controlled measurements.
+For the unconstrained best-fit value of $\rm{kT_{e}}$ as obtained from \cite{2018MNRAS.480.1819R} the median was 29$\pm$5 keV.
 For 67 sources where only lower limits were reported in \cite{2018MNRAS.480.1819R}, we considered both the asymmetric errors associated with the best-fit $\rm{E_{cut}}$ and an upper limit of 500 keV for cases where only a lower limit was reported, yielding a median $\rm{kT_{e}}$ of 85$\pm$6 keV.
 This value is higher than what we observed for our sample but aligns with the results presented in \cite{2022ApJ...927...42K}.
 The variance in median $\rm{kT_{e}}$ values between this study and \cite{2018MNRAS.480.1819R} may be attributed to the higher proportion of unconstrained $\rm{E_{cut}}$ values in the latter work.
 Additionally, setting an upper limit of 500 keV for unconstrained cases biases the median value towards higher temperatures.
-The distribution of $\rm{kT_{e}}$, as calculated using Equation \ref{equation1} based on $\rm{kT_{e}}$ values from \cite{2018MNRAS.480.1819R}, is illustrated in Figure \ref{figure-10}.
+The distribution of $\rm{kT_{e}}$, as calculated using Equation \ref{equation1} based on $\rm{kT_{e}}$ values from \cite{2018MNRAS.480.1819R}, is illustrated in Figure \ref{figure-3}.